 I know that when I've delivered that emphasis in many contexts around the country-namely, that God loves God, God is passionate for God, the glory of God is central to God-does not always sound loving of God because love, we've learned, does not seek its own.
 Love lays down its life for others.
 So when you make God out to be so self-centered, how can he be a God of love?

 What I'm trying to clarify now is that God, being the absolutely unique, infinitely-valuable person in the universe has no choice but to make much of himself if he would be loving because the most loving thing that God can do is to give himself to me for my enjoyment.

 And that is very egocentric of God, to think that he is so great that he alone could satisfy my soul.
 That's simply the way God has to be because he is the only source of my infinite satisfaction.

 God is the one being in the universe for whom self-exaltation is the highest virtue and the most loving act he can perform, for if he were to make much of me as the source of my joy, he would hate me.
 But in making much of himself as the source of my joy, he rescues me from all the other vain desires that I have.

-So God is unique, you see.
-Does this make sense?
 God is unique.
 He must exalt himself.
 He must make much of himself if I am to have that which alone can satisfy the deepest needs of my life-namely God and the glory of God.

-Now you've got to grasp that, at least in part, in order to make sense of what I'm going to say about prayer this morning.
+Now you've got to grasp that, at least in part, in order to make sense of what I'm going to say about prayer.
 I'm going to talk about the supremacy of God in prayer, and it's going to sound just like last night because prayer is the heart of worship, and it's the heart of that point where God is most glorified when I'm most satisfied.

 Prayer is that point where I express my emptiness and my need and my craving and my longing and that point where God says: I'm enough.
 I'm enough.
 Ask.
 Seek.
 Knock.
 Come.
 Drink.